 Leslie Kent was the founding conductor of the Prelude chorus of the Hamilton Children’s Choir from its inception in 2001until 2010.
 She was pleased to return to the Hamilton Children’s Choir in such a role after having spent 7 years as a chorister under David Davis from 1986-1992.

 Laura Pin has worked extensively as a collaborative pianist, playing with many talented soloists and choirs including Maureen Forrester, The Amabile Youth Singers, Vox Nouveau, and The Faculty of Music Singers (Western).
 She completed music studies at the Banff School of Fine Arts and Western University where she studied with Arthur Rowe and was awarded the Alumni Gold Medal.
 She also holds an Associate of Music in piano performance from the Western Ontario Conservatory of Music.
-As a choral accompanist Laura has toured in Europe, the U.S.A. and Canada.
-Most recently she enjoyed participating in the America Cantat 8 festival with Illumini in the Bahamas.
-Based in Hamilton, Laura divides her time between playing for The Harlequin Singers, The Ambassadors Christian Male Choir and HCC’s Illumini as well as working as a studio accompanist at both McMaster University and Redeemer College.
+As a choral accompanist Laura has toured in Europe, the U.S.A., The Bahamas, and Canada.
+Most recently she enjoyed participating in Podium with Illumini in Newfoundland, performing on both piano and oboe.
+Based in Hamilton, Laura divides her time between playing for The Harlequin Singers, The Ambassadors Christian Male Choir and HCC’s Illumini and Esplori choirs as well as working as a studio accompanist at both McMaster University and Redeemer College.
 She also provides music as cantor and keyboardist for several churches in the Hamilton Diocese.
-Laura recently enjoyed guest performances with The Arcady Singers, as an orchestral player with both the Kitchener-Waterloo Symphony and the Hamilton Philharmonic Orchestra and as a duo pianist for Chorus Hamilton’s performance of Carmina Burana.
+Laura has enjoyed work as an orchestral player with both the Kitchener-Waterloo Symphony and the Hamilton Philharmonic Orchestra and as a duo pianist for Chorus Hamilton’s performance of Carmina Burana.
 She also runs a successful music studio from her home where she shares her love of music with her students, husband and clarinettist, Michael Pin, and their two sons.

 Laura’s intuitive musicality continues to win the admiration of many soloists, conductors, and music critics.

-Jamie Drake is a Toronto-based percussionist, drummer and composer.
-He received his MMus from the San Francisco Conservatory of Music and has pursued doctoral studies at the University of Toronto with Dr. Russell Hartenberger, where he was a two-time winner of the University of Toronto Concerto Competition.
-His solo and chamber performances have included premieres by Christos Hatzis, Elinor Armer and John Luther Adams.
+Described as "an incredibly musical percussionist" and as having an "impeccable sense of time and feel", Jamie Drake is a Toronto-based percussionist, drummer and composer.
+He received his MMus from the San Francisco Conservatory of Music and is completing his Doctor of Musical Arts degree at the University of Toronto with Dr. Russell Hartenberger and Dr. Aiyun Huang.
+His solo and chamber performances have included premieres by Christos Hatzis, Nicole Lizée and John Luther Adams.
 As a member of TorQ Percussion Quartet, he has performed numerous concerts, workshops and educational shows across Canada, the United States and Europe.
-He is also a founding member of the acclaimed Toronto indie/prog/jazz group Muskox and piano-percusion duo Tandem (with pianist Lily Ling).
-A busy freelance percussionist, he has performed with Evelyn Glennie, NEXUS, Soundstreams, Amici, Niagara Symphony, Aradia Ensemble, and percussionist Beverley Johnston, and regularly plays percussion with Toronto Motown band The Big Sound.
-Equally at home playing drum set, Jamie is also an active theatre musician; he has played for more than 50 musicals, including Canadian Stage’s award-winning London Road and has recorded theatre music for the Shaw Festival and composer Andrew Lippa.
-He is also the drummer/percussionist and assistant orchestrator for Acting Up Stage’s “UnCovered” concert series.
-Recently he also served as percussion instructor at Acadia University, and as a composer, percussion consultant, and performer for the second season of the CBC television show “Canada’s Smartest Person”.
-His discography includes music for Broadway Records, CentreDiscs, Bedoint Records, New Toronto Records, Standard Form and Naxos.
-His compositions and arrangements have been performed by the Mississauga Symphony, TorQ Percussion Quartet, OnnanoKo Taiko, University of Toronto Percussion Ensemble, Hillfield Strathallan College Choir, and more.
-He released his first solo album, Night (featuring the music of James Tenney, Paul Elwood, Stuart Saunders Smith and Kevin Volans), in July 2014.
+A busy freelance percussionist, he has performed with Evelyn Glennie, NEXUS, Soundstreams, Amici, Niagara Symphony, Aradia Ensemble, and many others.
+He recently he served as interim percussion instructor at Acadia University, and as a composer, percussion consultant, and performer for the second season of the CBC television show “Canada’s Smartest Person”.
+He released his first solo percussion album, "Night", in July 2014.